On the functoriality of Khovanov-Floer theories: Background

-Note that a movie $M$ defines an immersed surface $\Sigma_M\subset\R^2\times [0,1]$ with We refer to these cross sections as the \emph{levels} of $\Sigma_M$.
+Note that a movie $M$ defines an immersed surface $\Sigma_M\subset S^2\times [0,1]$ with We refer to these cross sections as the \emph{levels} of $\Sigma_M$.
 We will often think of a movie \emph{as} its corresponding immersed surface and vice versa.
-Let be projection on the first two factors.
-Given links $L_0, L_1\subset \R^3$ with $\pi(L_i) = D_i$, we can lift $\Sigma_M$ to a link cobordism $S\subset \R^3\times[0,1]$ from $L_0$ to $L_1$ such that As $\diag$ is supposed to serve as a model for $\link$, we ought to declare two movies from $D_0$ to $D_1$ to be equivalent if their lifts, for fixed $L_0$ and $L_1$, represent the same morphism in $\link$.
+Let be the map which sends $\infty$ to $\infty$ and restricts to the projection on the first two coordinates for points in $\R^3\subset S^3$.
+Given links $L_0, L_1\subset S^3$ with $\pi(L_i) = D_i$, we can lift $\Sigma_M$ to a link cobordism $S\subset S^3\times[0,1]$ from $L_0$ to $L_1$ such that As $\diag$ is supposed to serve as a model for $\link$, we ought to declare two movies from $D_0$ to $D_1$ to be equivalent if their lifts, for fixed $L_0$ and $L_1$, represent the same morphism in $\link$.
 Carter and Saito discovered how to interpret this equivalence diagrammatically in \cite{CS}.
 In particular, two movies are \emph{equivalent} if they can be related by a finite sequence of the following moves: \begin{itemize} \item the \emph{movie moves} of Carter and Saito \cite[Figures 23-37]{CS}, \item level-preserving isotopies (of their associated immersed surfaces), \item interchange of the levels containing \emph{distant} ESIs. \end{itemize} We will not describe these moves in detail as we do not need them; we refer to the reader to \cite{CS} for more information.

 Khovanov homology, as described in the previous subsection, assigns a vector space to a link diagram.
 To extend Khovanov homology to a functor from $\diag$ to $\vect$, one must assign maps to movies such that equivalent movies are assigned the same map.
 We describe below how this is done, following Jacobsson \cite{jacobsson}.